 The Digital brand was retired in the early 2000s, and in 2010, HP started in earnest to try to sell the digital.com domain, including an auction at DomainFest.
 The reserve (reportedly $1-5 million) was not met.

-The domain was acquired by London-based web publishing business Quality Nonsense Ltd. The domain was bought for a project scheduled for 2015.
+The domain was acquired by London-based Quality Nonsense Ltd, which publishes sites for webmasters, like WhoIsHostingThis.com.
+The domain was bought for a project scheduled for 2015.
 Want to be the first to find out what the future holds?
 Sign up for the newsletter above.

 Q: Is the Digital.com domain for sale?

 A: We have declined several substantial offers.
-However, serious offers will receive suitable consideration.
+Serious offers will receive suitable consideration.

 Quality Nonsense Ltd